Q: What makes you such an expert?!

 Helbing and Huberman.

-any effect AHEAD of you?
+alter the traffic AHEAD of you?

 I thought the same thing for years.
-Smoothing the waves will
+Smoothing the waves

-not slow me down (since I'm driving at average speed.)
+slow me down (since I'm driving at average speed.)
 But neither can it

 speed me up.
 At best, if I get the word out and these tricks become